SAP-samples/teched2024-XP280/exercises/ex2/README.md

     ```bash
     terraform init
     ```
-    Your should see the following putput in the terminal:
+    Your should see the following output in the terminal:

     ![Output of the Terraform init command](./images/terraform-init-output.png)